Hauron

 In the Ugaritic texts, Hauron appears as a deity associated with magic and exorcisms.
 This role is also attested for him in Egypt and in Phoenician sources from the first millennium BCE.
 The best known text focused on him is KTU 1.100, often interpreted as a myth, in which the Ugaritic sun goddess Shapash implores him to help pḥlt, a figure of unknown character troubled by snakes.
 He is also well attested in incantations.
 However, his name does not appear in any offering lists from this city, and it is assumed his importance in Ugaritic religion was minor.

 In the first millennium BCE, Hauron continued to be worshiped in Egypt, but his cult also spread through the Mediterranean, and he is attested in Phoenician and Punic sources from as far west as Sardinia.
-Indirect references to him can also be found in the Hebrew Bible.
-The last source to mention him is a Greek inscription from Delos from the final centuries of this millennium.
+In the Hebrew Bible he is referenced in toponyms such as Beth-Horon.
+The last source to mention him is a Greek second-century BCE inscription from Delos referring to his worship in Jamnia.